 - Good decision-making skills

 The Libero is a specialist in defense, which is a special position in volleyball.
 He is often easy to spot.
 He is usually the one who has a different-colored jersey.
 He is allowed to move anywhere in the court and may replace any player in the back row without express permission from game officials.
 This will not count against the allotted substitutions for the team.
 The Libero may not be allowed to serve, although this is allowed in certain situations.
-In the NCAA women’s volleyball, for example, the Libero may serve in a single rotation in one set.
+In the NCAA women’s volleyball, for example, the Libero volleyball position may serve in a single rotation in one set.
 This, however, is prohibited by the FIVB.
-The Libero is also not allowed to block or attack the ball if it is at the same height as the net.
+The Libero is also not allowed to block or attack the ball if it is at the same height as the volleyball net height.
 He is not allowed to set a hitter/attacker from the front court and he can only play in the back row.

 The Libero’s main job is to ensure control of the ball.
 He must pass the volleyball in a way that allows his team to run an effective offense.
 When required, he must be able to dig to keep the ball in play and pass it on to the teammate who can handle it best.
 The Libero is a permanent position in the team during a match and may be replaced only if injured.
 The replacement is made with a player who was not playing at the time the Libero incurred the injury.
 That replacement remains the Libero for the rest of the match.
 In the past, only one designated Libero was allowed but some organizations these days allow two Liberos, although only one can play at a time.